Advertisement

 What the research tells us

-Sugar is linked to increased inflammation.
-A 2014 study found that people who ate a high sugar sample saw an increase in the C-reactive protein (CRP), an inflammatory marker found in the blood.
+A 2014 study found that people who ate a sample high in sugar saw an increase in the C-reactive protein (CRP), an inflammatory marker found in the blood.
 The CRP levels remained high for 2 hours after the participants consumed the sugar.

-A 2020 review article found that evidence from animal studies has linked saturated fat, simple sugars, alcohol, and red meat with an increase in inflammatory markers.
+A 2020 review found that evidence from animal studies has linked saturated fat, simple sugars, alcohol, and red meat with an increase in inflammatory markers.

 The same review also suggested that eating more omega-3 fatty acids, selenium, vitamin B12, probiotics, and fiber could theoretically improve psoriasis symptoms.
 Still, human trials are needed.

-A 2021 study found that eating a diet high in sugar and fat caused an imbalance in gut bacteria, which may contribute to skin diseases like psoriasis.
-When mice ate a diet high in fat and sugar, researchers observed dysfunction in the gut biome and psoriasis-like skin inflammation.
+A 2021 animal study found that eating a diet high in sugar and fat caused an imbalance in gut bacteria, which may contribute to skin diseases like psoriasis.
+When mice ate a diet high in fat and sugar, researchers observed dysfunction in the gut microbiome and psoriasis-like skin inflammation.
 When the mice switched back to a healthy diet, researchers observed a reversal in their skin inflammation.

 Is all sugar the same?